Immunohistochemical staining with the hypoxia marker pimonidazole.

 Increased neuronal loss in injured mice exposed to be broad spectrum antibiotics

 Research in our lab is focused on traumatic brain injury (TBI).
-Specifically we are focused on utilizing clinically relevant animal models of TBI to study the effects of secondary insults (such as intracranial hypertension, systemic hypotension, and systemic hypoxemia) after moderate and severe TBI.
+Specifically we are focused on utilizing clinical relevant animal models of TBI to study the effects of secondary insults (such as intracranial hypertension, hypoxemia, and neuroinflammation) after moderate and severe TBI.
 By further understanding the effects of secondary insults we hope to develop novel neuroprotective approaches and therapeutics that can improve outcomes following TBI.